 Market Size Estimation

-A detailed market estimation approach was followed to estimate and validate the value of the exhaust aftertreatment system market and other dependent submarkets, as mentioned below.
+A detailed market estimation approach was followed to estimate and validate the value and volume of the exhaust aftertreatment system market and other dependent submarkets, as mentioned below:

 • Key players in the exhaust aftertreatment system market were identified through secondary research, and their global market ranking was determined through primary and secondary research.

-• All key macro indicators affecting the revenue growth of the market segments and subsegments were accounted for, viewed in extensive detail, verified through primary research, and analyzed to obtain validated and verified quantitative and qualitative data.
+• All key macro indicators affecting the revenue growth of the market segments and subsegments were accounted for, viewed in extensive detail, verified through primary research, and analyzed to get the validated and verified quantitative and qualitative data.

-• The gathered market data was consolidated, enhanced with detailed inputs, analyzed, and presented in this report.
+• The market data gathered was consolidated and added with detailed input, analyzed, and presented in this report.

 Data Triangulation